 The lease was provided by Financial Derivatives Company Limited for eighteen (18) motor vehicles, required for replacement of aged sales field force vehicles and part for administrative/operational use.
 The applicable lease interest rate is 18% per annum, it is repayable in thirty six (36) monthly equal instalments at various dates between September 2019 to August 2022.
 The Company entered into a lease arrangement for the procurement of one (1) motor vehicles for a lease interest rate of 15% per annum, it is repayable in twenty four (24) monthly equal instalments at various dates between May 2020 to May 2022.
+All lease obligations have been completely extinguished as of September 30, 2023.

-As at 30 June 2023, interest expense and related charges of No2.79 million (30 June 2022: No2.79 million) was due on the lease facility and recognised in profit or loss.
-The total cash outflows in respect of principal and interest lease payments was No38.15 million (30 June 2022: No38.15 million) and is included as part of repayment of borrowings in the statement of cashflows.
+As at 30 September 2023, interest expense and related charges of $\aleph 0.00$ million (30 September 2022: $\aleph 2.79$ million) was due on the lease facility and recognised in profit or loss.
+The total cash outflows in respect of principal and interest lease payments was $\aleph 0.00$ million (30 September 2022: $\aleph 38.15$ million) and is included as part of repayment of borrowings in the statement of cashflows.